LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_ImExGus.rst

 .. c:function:: SUNAdaptController SUNAdaptController_ImExGus(SUNContext sunctx)

-   This constructor function creates and allocates memory for a SUNAdaptController_ImExGus object, and inserts its default parameters.
+   This constructor creates and allocates memory for a SUNAdaptController_ImExGus object, and inserts its default parameters.

    :param sunctx: the current :c:type:`SUNContext` object.